 The power of Cristiano Ronaldo is the power of a body-standing-in-place, the power of his bodily presence in place: a mode of standing – the stance of his body on the pitch with-in the stadium – where the body itself and the stadium as well are the relative loci that are necessary for being genuinely in place (or implaced).
 He did not have to read the fragments on place attributed to Archytas of Tarentum, or to read Aristotle’s theory of place and Simplicius’s corollaries on place; or, he did not have to know Kant’s and Whitehead’s recognition of the role of the body in matters of implacement, or to know Husserl’s argumentations on the relation between kinesthesia and the near-sphere , or even Merleau-Ponty’s insight on the capacities of the lived body; and, finally, he did not have to read Heidegger’s belated recognition of the placial significance of Being-as-Dasein, to intuitively understand the intimate bond between body, place and existence.

 So, when in the summer of 2018 CR7 moved from Real Madrid to join Juventus F.C., everybody in Italy expected Cristiano Ronaldo to score many goals since his first appearance in an official match with the new team, in the new League – Serie A. However, expectations were disappointed: not only did he miss to scoring in the opening match, but he failed to score for three matches in a row!
-So everybody in Italy – supporters, magazines, tabloid, newspapers, TV programs, etc. – was wondering where CR7 was (the ‘where’ is a question of place, ultimately).
+So everybody in Italy – supporters, magazines, tabloid, newspapers, TV programs, etc. – was wondering where has CR7 been this whole time (the ‘where’ is a question of place, ultimately).
 Was CR7 done because of his age (34) – everybody asked?
 The answer – or ‘CR7’s axiom’, as I have called it – was given by Cristiano Ronaldo himself and was reported in capital letters by the opening title of an Italian newspaper the day after CR7 scored his first two goals in the same match, in his new Italian campaign: ‘IO SONO QUI!’, that is: ‘I AM HERE!’, or ‘EU ESTOU AQUI!’ in Cristiano’s mother tongue (it is curious that, in this and other cases, in the Portuguese language, ‘being’ – to be – is a form of staying – e-sto-u – properly).
 Accordingly, for Cristiano Ronaldo in flesh and blood, the celebratory ritual of ‘self-implacement’ after scoring a goal continues with a new shirt.
-While his ‘spatialization’ – his existence in space within the unbounded limits of a digital environment like that of an electronic game where the past or a hypothetical future can be actualized into an eternal present – can go on and on, indefinitely (Image 7, below).
+While his ‘spatialization’ – his existence in space within the unbounded limits of a digital environment like that of an electronic game where the past or a hypothetical future can be actualized into an eternal present – can go on and on, indefinitely (Image 8, below).
 The actual CR7 – the corporeal entity – is a placial entity that exists in real places only.
 Conversely, the ideal CR7 – a virtual entity, properly – exists in space (as a spatial entity), or in virtual and imaginary places.
 We – concrete, sensible, and bodily entities – live in place long before being in space; we are implaced entities long before being spatialized entities, since it is only through the creative agency of our minds that we can have access to space, or to any other abstract or hybrid domains, as highly structured symbolic and/or representational worlds; where there is no mind there is no space: space is first and foremost within our minds, a creative thought, ultimately.
 Conversely, place is within and without our bodies: it is the conditio sine qua non of actual existence.
 Like a new Archytas, Cristiano Ronaldo knows that ancient truth very well: first and foremost, to be is to be in place.

 I have taken the term ‘implacement’ – instead of using the more common ‘emplacement’ or even ‘placement’ – from Edward Casey.
 According to Casey, ‘the im- of implacement stresses the action of getting in or into, and it carries connotations of immanence that are appropriate to the inhabitation of places’.
 See: Edward S. Casey, Getting Back into Place: Toward a Renewed Understanding of the Place-World (Bloomington: Indiana University Press,1993), xiii, 315.
 I think this type of ‘active’ connotation is apt to describe what I mean for place when I say that a place is always a place of processes that cannot be severed from the entities – which are states of place – that accompany those processes; whenever processes become actual, they are actualized into entities-place or, simply, into places.
 I believe the term ‘implacement’ describes very well the intrinsic relation that I believe exist between processes and entities understood as places of actualization of those processes (these entities are ‘elemental thing-place’ to take another fortunate expression from Casey, ibid., p.
 216).